 in force immediately before the coming into operation of this Part, to the Association shall be read, deemed and taken to refer to the Council.

-37. Property, proceedings, etc.
+37. Property, proceedings etc.

 (1) All real and personal property and every right and interest therein that immediately before the date of the coming into operation of this Part was vested in the Association —